 More choice.
 And what a choice it is-the greatest in the luxury field.
 There are the three you see here.
 The classic Fleetwood Brougham.
 The magnificent new version of America's only luxury convertible-Eldorado.
 The newly styled Coupe deVille.
-Plus six other basic New Special Edition Cars.
-Luxury versions of the new ultra-elegant Fleetwood Talisman.
+Plus six other basic

+New Special Edition Cars.
+Luxury versions of

+DeVille.
+A new Brougham d'Elegance.
+And the new ultra-elegant Fleetwood Talisman.
 More elegance.
 Inside every 1974 Cadillac is a new instrument panel.
 Interiors are more luxurious than ever.